zaimzahisham/newmedica/project-state.md

 ## NEXT ACTIONS FOR GEMINI CLI

-**WHEN GEMINI STARTS**: Focus immediately on these high-priority tasks:
+**WHEN GEMINI STARTS**: Focus immediately on the next high-priority task:
-1. Task 1.11: Order Domain v2 — pricing, vouchers, shipping (backend + minimal frontend)
+1.  **Task 3.6: Implement Automatic Voucher Assignment (TDD)**
+    *   **Action**: Begin implementation by creating the necessary database models and relationships for user-voucher assignments.
+    *   **Details**: This involves creating a `UserVoucher` link model in `app/models/voucher.py`, adding the corresponding relationship to the `User` model, and then generating a new database migration with Alembic.
+    *   **This is the prerequisite for the rest of Task 3.6.**